B-Mohammed2/canvas/README.md

 ![](assets/image/screenshot/validator/lighthouse-mob.png)

 ### Validation test
-The codes has been tested using those tools:
+The codes have been tested using those tools:
 #### [jslint](https://www.jslint.com)
 As shown in the screenshot there are no errors. however, there are 32 warnings.
 They are mostly to do with the structure of the program.
 I tried to fix them.
 However, it keeps increasing with any correction and with all these changes it costs the program to crash.
 Another reason for not correcting is that the program is running properly and have no problem.
 ![](assets/image/screenshot/validator/jslint.png)

 #### [JS hint](https://jshint.com)
 This is another Javascript code validator to support my project.
-Result: the same as jslint only warnings and no error detected. this is the image of the result
+Result: the same as JSLint only warnings and no error detected. this is the image of the result
 ![](assets/image/screenshot/validator/jshint.png)

 #### html validator